dougeby/IntuneDocs/intune/compliance-policy-create-android.md

 ### Encryption

-- **Require encryption on mobile device**: Set this to **Yes** to require devices to be encrypted in order to connect to resources.
+- **Require encryption on mobile device**: Select **Yes** to require devices to be encrypted in order to connect to resources.
 Devices are encrypted when you choose the setting **Require a password to unlock mobile devices**.

 ## Device property settings